-- Applications for 2020 entry are now closed.
-Details on how to apply for 2021 entry will be made available on this page in January 2021.
+- Details on how to apply for a scholarship for 2021 entry will be made available on this page in January 2021.

-- For 2020 entry applicants who applied by the 12 February 2020 scholarship deadline, the selection process will be undertaken in March 2020.
+- For 2021 entry applicants who apply by the 10 February 2021 scholarship deadline, the selection process will be undertaken in March 2021.

 - Scholars will be expected to write an annual report about their academic and social activities, and achievements at the University.

 - Receipt of the award in subsequent years is subject to satisfactory academic progress.

 - Applicants should be aware that competition for the scheme is very high and the University does not have additional funding for those candidates who are not offered a scholarship.